Jean France Historic Preservation Scholarship

-Each year, Historic Pittsford offers the Jean France Historic Preservation Award to a student enrolled in a college program related to historic preservation.
+Each year, Historic Pittsford is pleased to offer the 2022 Jean France Historic Preservation Scholarship.
+This one-time, $500 award is intended to encourage and support students who demonstrate an interest in a career related to historic preservation.

-These awards honor Jean France, a Pittsford resident, architectural historian and preservation advocate who worked tirelessly for the preservation of Pittsford’s historic architectural and cultural resources.
-She was a founding member of Historic Pittsford and was committed to the growth, development and mission of the organization.
+This scholarship honors Jean France, a Pittsford resident, architectural historian and preservation advocate who worked tirelessly for the preservation of Pittsford’s historic architectural and cultural resources.
+She was a founding member of Historic Pittsford.

 Preservation Achievement Award